susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 ### Heuristics Calculation

+> [!NOTE]
->**Note:** the game restricts movement to 4 directions, Manhattan Distance is the most logical way to calculate distance, the other methods are experimental only.
+> The game restricts movement to 4 directions, Manhattan Distance is the most logical way to calculate distance, the other methods are experimental only.

 When user selcets compuetr as the player, the game prompts the user to choose heuristic calculation method, `distance` function takes two parameters of type `Tile`, `t1` and `t2`, here are the implemented methods so far: